-Some attractions of Heraklion are the giant Venetian walls (the largest in the Mediterranean) with the various gates, the Archaeological Museum, the History Museum, the Museum of Natural History and the Museum of Battle of Crete.
-Moreover, in the historic center it is worth visiting Loggia, the square with the Fountain of Lions, the Street August 25, the central market, the Basilica of San Marco, the churches of Saint Titos, Saint Minas, Saint Catherine, Saint Peter and the Venetian Harbour with the imposing seaside fortress of Koules.
-Lastly, in the evening you can stroll or cycle in the pedestrian road seaside to the Pancretan Stadium.
+Some attractions of Heraklion are the giant Venetian walls (the largest in the Mediterranean) with the various gates, the Archaeological Museum of Heraklion, the Historical Museum of Crete, the Natural History Museum of Crete, etc. Moreover, in the historic center, it is worth visiting Loggia, the square with the Fountain of Lions, the Street August 25, the central market, the Basilica of San Marco, the churches of Saint Titos, Saint Minas, Saint Catherine, Saint Peter and the Venetian Harbour with the imposing seaside fortress of Koules.
+Lastly, in the evening you can stroll or cycle on the pedestrian road seaside to the Pancretan Stadium.

 The Venetians used to build a luxurious building in each of their cities, where the nobles could pleasantly spend their time and socialize.
 In Candia, they built the Loggia (meaning Noble Club) which is now met on the August 25 street.